Submissions for the 2024 Pittsburgh Shorts + Script Competition are open!

 Pittsburgh Shorts offers travel assistance to accepted filmmakers on a first-come, first-served basis.

-Pittsburgh Shorts is open to all independent filmmakers, including college and graduate level film students, as well as professionals in the field.
+Pittsburgh Shorts is open to all independent filmmakers, including college and graduate-level film students, as well as professionals in the field.
 Please note: Film Pittsburgh does not pay screening fees for short films.

 Eligible films must adhere to the following criteria:

-- Must be a Pittsburgh premiere (no prior public Pittsburgh screening or TV broadcast)
+• Must be a Pittsburgh premiere (no prior public Pittsburgh screening)

 • Films must have been completed in 2022 or later